If you have dementia, living at home can help you feel safe and stay independent. Read our top 10 tips for making your home dementia friendly.

 Eating and drinking well is important for your health.
 Use plates, cups and tablecloths with colours that contrast with food.
 Try using clear plastic containers to store your food, so you can see what’s inside.

-4. Get furniture you can see clearly.
+4. Get furniture that you can see clearly.

 Dementia may affect how well you can tell the difference between colours.
 Use bright and contrasting colours to help you see furniture better.
 Avoid stripes and strong patterns as they can be confusing.